Travel Industry Management (TIM)

 TIM 605 Hospitality Management (3) Advanced human relations and operating issues; use of accounting, behavioral, financial, marketing, and informational systems in managing hospitality organizations.
 Pre: graduate standing or consent.

-TIM 606 Tourism Transportation Management (3) Advanced study analysis of the management of passenger transportation systems serving the travel industry.
-Emphasis on topics such as government policy, marketing and management, and the relationships between transportation systems and tourism development.
+TIM 606 Transportation Economics and Management (3) Advanced study analysis of economics and management of passenger transportation systems serving the travel industry.
+Emphasis on topics such as government policy, transport economics, marketing and management, and the relationships between transportation systems and tourism development.
 Pre: graduate standing or consent.

 TIM 607 Global Tourism Analysis (3) International trade theory and regional analysis methodologies applied to tourism and the service industry, including travel balance account, inter-regional transactions flow, economic impacts, environmental economics, demand theory and forecasting.
 Pre: graduate standing or consent.